globusonline/provision/doc/instance_operations.rst

 ::

-	gp-describe-instance -v gpi-02156188
+	gp-instance-describe -v gpi-02156188

-As you'll see, this provides a much more verbose output than the regular ``gp-describe-instance``.
+As you'll see, this provides a much more verbose output than the regular ``gp-instance-describe``.
 :ref:`chap_topology` describes this JSON format in more detail.

 Modifying a running instance
 ============================

 Once an instance is running, it is possible to do all sorts of modifications to its topology.
-You can actually edit the instance's topology in JSON format (as returned by ``gp-describe-instance -v``) and tell Globus Provision to modify the running instance so it will match the new topology.
+You can actually edit the instance's topology in JSON format (as returned by ``gp-instance-describe -v``) and tell Globus Provision to modify the running instance so it will match the new topology.
 Globus Provision will figure out whether any hosts have to be added (or removed), whether additional software has to be installed on one of the machines, etc.